dtzxporter/DTZxPorterLanding/_tools/colossus.md

 ---

 # Colossus - The Wolfenstein Asset Extractor
-Extracts all assets from the games "Wolfenstein New Colossus" and "Wolfenstein Young Blood".
+Extracts all assets from the games "Wolfenstein New Order", "Wolfenstein Old Blood", "Wolfenstein New Colossus" and "Wolfenstein Young Blood".
 This software was developed by [DTZxPorter](https://twitter.com/dtzxporter) & id-daemon.

 ## ❤️ Donate:
 - I take time out of my day to make this happen.